 How is Bayside Psychotherapy Different?

-We won’t focus on diet, we won’t ignore it.
+While we won’t focus on diet, we won’t ignore it.
 We’ve even treated dietary experts suffering with bulimia who understand it’s not simply a food issue or habit as such.
 We aim to unearth and address the underlying issues.
 Even if you have tried psychiatrists, psychologists or other counsellors to stop Bulimia in the past, don’t give up.
 With training in counselling, psychotherapy, hypnotherapy (traditional and Ericksonian hypnosis), mindfulness meditation, and Buddhist psychotherapy, we have access to an array of therapists to help you identify the causes, not just the symptoms, of Bulimia.
 All sessions are conducted online by secure video conferencing.
 You control whether you want the video on or if you prefer to just use audio at any time.

 Call Bayside Psychotherapy in Melbourne on (03) 9557 9113 to find out how we can help you remove the temptation to binge and purge.
 Your call is completely confidential, and there’s absolutely no obligation.

 Disclaimer: This information is informative only and shouldn’t be used to diagnose any disease, ailment, or anything else.